 - Finally, changing from the With Dependents to Without Dependents or vice-versa will result in a new BAH rate that reflects your current status.

-How Are BAH Rates Determined?
+How Are Rates Determined?

 Basic Allowance for Housing rates are based on geographic duty location, pay grade, and dependency status (With Dependents or Without Dependents).
 The rates are based on housing costs in the local civilian housing markets and are designed to include the rent and utilities.
 Over 300 Military Housing Areas are included in the calculations.